StefanPetrick/animartrix/README.md

 ANIMartRIX by Stefan Petrick 2023

-Next Level LED Animations for Teensy 4 + 2D LED Setups.
+Next Level LED Animations are here.

-This is a Shader & 5D Coordinate Mapper made to render artistic generative visuals.
+This is a Shader & 5D Coordinate Mapper made for rendering artistic generative visuals.

 -------------------------------------------------------------------------------------------